 If our pre-legal procedures do not secure payment from your debtor, our in-house Legal Department is on hand to start action in the county court to recover the debt.

-Download the HMCS (Her Majesty’s Courts Service) claim form by clicking here.
+Find your HMCTS (Her Majesty’s Courts and Tribunal Service) claim form by clicking here.
 You do not need to fill in this form – our automated processes will do this for you.
 Simply print out the form and sign it where indicated.
 Then send it to us together with the appropriate court fee (see the County Court Fees section), making your cheque or postal order payable to HMCS.

 Please note that court fees are not subject to VAT.
 The Jack Russell Collections Agency does not issue receipts for county court fees as they are payable to the court, not to us.